lens-protocol/LIPs/README.md

 ### Contributing

 If you wish to learn how you can contribute to these standards, please follow the guidelines here [contributing.md](./contributing.md).

+### LENS API integration

+If you're interested in integrating the Lens API with your service, please contact a team member who can assist you and provide API-specific documentation.
+Our focus here is on the Lens ML Open Standards, rather than the API itself.